codefellows-portland-javascript-401d4/http-single-resource/README.md

 ## Description

-This HTTP server performs CRUD operations on notes.
+This HTTP server performs CRUD (create/read/update/delete) operations on different resource types.
+Resource types could be, for example, notes, dogs, cats, cars, etc. The resource type is specified as the first part of the URL path, and specific resources may be referred to by passing them in the second part of the URL path.
+A resource can be any JSON object as long as it has the property "id" that will be used to refer to the stored object for updating, retrieval, or deleting.

 ## Motivation

 This was written as a lab assignment for Code Fellows 401 class.
+The code was refactored to generalize data storage for arbitrary object types, as well as to make it more modular so it's easier to grow and maintain.

 ## API Reference

-`GET http://<hostname>/notes` returns all notes as JSON
+`GET http://<hostname>/notes` returns all notes resources as JSON objects

 `GET http://<hostname>/notes/:id` returns the note at a specific id as JSON

-`POST http://<hostname>/notes` with note (as JSON) stored on the message body stores the note at its specified id.
-The note should be in the form { id: "idstring", noteBody: "Contents of the note." }
+`POST http://<hostname>/cats` with a cat object (as JSON) stored on the message body stores the cat object at its specified id.
+A cat object might be in the form { id: "cat1", name: "Garfield", breed: "Tabby" }.

-`PUT http://<hostname>/notes/:id` with content (as JSON) stored on the message body replaces the content of the note at id.
-The content should be in the form { noteBody: "Content to replace old content." }
+`PUT http://<hostname>/dog/:id` with content (as JSON) stored on the message body replaces the content of the dog object at id.
+New content for an existing dog object { id: "dog2", name: "Shadow", breed: "Australian Shepard" } might be in the form { breed: "Flat-Coated Retriever" }.

-`DELETE http://<hostname>/notes/:id` removes the note at id from the server.
+`DELETE http://<hostname>/car/:id` removes the car object at id from the server.

 ## Tests